lostm1nd/WebDevolopment/PurpleThing/README.md

-A project based on a design from Telerik Academy
+A project based on a design from Telerik Academy.
+Result can be seen at: http://dabblet.com/gist/11421878